The Controversy of Wellness Incentives

 For example: if your workforce participation rate is at a measly 10% then adding an incentive program could be the boost you need to consider your wellness program a success – and ROI.

-Interestingly, programs with no incentives had a median participation of 20% whereas those with an incentive program had a median participation rate of 40%.
+Interestingly, programs with no incentives had a median participation of 20% whereas those with an incentive program have a median participation rate of 40%.

 Somewhat intuitively, when incentives were presented as penalties (for example, higher insurance rates for smokers), the median participation rate jumped up to 73%.